Next Home Contact

 Sigourney Weaver

-Sigourney Weaver, painted with acrylic on paper, is significantly larger than works made for my last art book.
-Its creation coincided with foundation classes at U of M, but it was otherwise a personal project.
+Sigourney Weaver, painted with acrylic on paper, was too large to go in an art book.
+Its creation coincided with foundation classes at Memphis State, but it was otherwise a personal project.
 In lacking inked outlines, Sigourney Weaver was a painting and not a drawing.
 By this stage I had already started painting in oil on canvas, so this was a natural progression in technique.

 Next/ Artworks Portal Page